tc39/proposal-temporal/docs/instant.md

 If the result is earlier or later than the range that `Temporal.Instant` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), a `RangeError` will be thrown.

-Subtracting a negative duration is equivalent to adding the instant value of that duration.
+Subtracting a negative duration is equivalent to adding the absolute value of that duration.

 Example usage: